Chart Color Schemes

 Leopold is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Leopold, as per the latest Census, 92.3% of dwellings were houses while 7.8% comprised semi-detached homes, apartments, and other types.
-This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Leopold stood at 38.5%, with mortgaged properties at 42.8% and rented ones at 18.7%.
+As of the latest Census, Leopold's dwelling structures consisted of 92.3% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 84.6% houses and 15.4% other dwellings.
+Home ownership in Leopold was at 38.5%, with mortgaged dwellings at 42.8% and rented ones at 18.7%.
 The median monthly mortgage repayment was $1,603, lower than Non-Metro Vic.'s average of $1,712.
-The median weekly rent in Leopold was $375 compared to Non-Metro Vic.'s $335.
-Nationally, Leopold's mortgage repayments were significantly lower than the Australian average of $1,863 while rents were comparable at $375.
+The median weekly rent figure in Leopold was $375, higher than Non-Metro Vic.'s $335 but comparable to the national average of $375.
+Nationally, Leopold's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing